-My SEO & Coaching Work
+SEO & MARKETING

-- A lot of local businesses aren’t at a point where they can afford the kinds of big SEO campaigns that dominate, but they still need the help.
+First, a lot of local businesses aren’t at a point where they can afford the kinds of big SEO campaigns that dominate, but they still need the help.

-- There are unfortunately a lot of folks in the industry that don’t do what they say they’ll do.
+Secondly, there are unfortunately a lot of folks in the industry that don’t do what they say they’ll do.
 A lot of business owners are frustrated and lost, and don’t know enough to discern reliable SEOs or do the work themselves.

 What if I could help people accomplish both?

-The idea behind my SEO coaching is to give folks the basic tools and knowledge they need to focus their content, target the right people, and have a real shot at being an authority in their local rankings.
+The idea behind my SEO services is to give folks the basic tools and knowledge they need to focus their content, target the right people, and have a real shot at being an authority in their local rankings.
 And just as importantly, more affordably than hiring an agency for an ongoing campaign.

 I’ve been blogging for a long time, starting with little websites I made as a teenager.
-That grow into Livejournal when that was new, and then years later more “official” personal blogs like this one.
+That grew into Livejournal when that was new, and then years later more “official” personal blogs like this one.
 Of all the things I’ve written about, there was one pattern that ran throughout: stories, growing as people, finding connection, and trying to succeed in a digital landscape.

 But what kind of observer of the web would I be if I didn’t heed to the demand for video content these days?

 It actually felt pretty natural to jump into that space.
 As a kid I’d used a tape recorder in my radio to make 12 year old equivalents of what were basically podcasts, and video itself has been immensely helpful in developing more social confidence.
 After all, once you start putting your face in front of YouTube users at large the leap to public speaking more like a hop.